 Risk Management - The Trust is exposed to various risks of loss such as loss due to torts, theft, injuries, and natural disasters.
 The Administrator, at the direction of the Board of Trustees, maintains commercial insurance coverage to limit exposure to identified risks.
 The Administrator conducts an analysis at least annually to determine the type and extent of coverage needed.
 The coverage is deemed sufficient to preclude any significant uninsured loss for the covered risks.
 There were no significant reductions in insurance coverage from the prior year.
 The costs of settled claims, if any, have not exceeded the coverage in any of the past three years.
-Claim losses in excess of insurance coverage are unlikely, and, if incurred, would be insignificant to the Trust's financial position.
-As of June 30, 2019, there is no evidence of an asset impairment or other information that would require the recognition or disclosure of a loss.
+As of June 30, 2020, there is no evidence of an asset impairment or other information that would require the recognition or disclosure of a loss.